Atlas975/Notes/Cybersecurity/RiskManagement/Access_controls.md

 - **Predefined Access Control**: access is decided by strict, fixed rules set only by the sysadmin
 - **Security Labels**: every file has a label stating the clearance level required for access
 ### Discretionary Access Control (DAC)
-- **User-Set Permissions**: the person who makes a file can control permissions regarding it
+- **User-Set Permissions**: the subject who creates a file can control permissions that are stored.
+- **Varient storage**: permissions can be stored via
 - **Access Control tuple**: access rules are defined as [[Linux_permissions|tuples]] (object, source, access)

 ![[Pasted image 20240426155632.png|400|400]]